Ice hockey stick: History

 There were only a handful of major developments in hockey stick technology between the 1920s and the 2000s.
 Foremost among these was creation of the laminated stick in the 1940s, where layers of wood were glued together and sandwiched to create a more flexible and durable design.
 In the 1960s, companies began adding another lamination of fiberglass or other such synthetic compound as a coating, which further added to the durability and usability of the stick.
 Also in the 1960s, players began curving the blade of the stick, which dramatically changed the physics affecting players' shots.

 In the 1970s, cricket and baseball bat manufacturers began experimenting with lightweight steel alloys as a replacement for the traditional willow or ash bat.
 Hockey stick designers followed suit in the early 1980s, introducing first a single piece all-aluminum stick.
 This design was not popular, as the stiff aluminum did not have the proper "feel", and so a design featuring an aluminum shaft and a removable, replaceable wooden blade was tried.
 This became very popular in the late 1980s and early 1990s, challenging the prevalence of the traditional wooden stick for the first time.

+Female hockey player taking a shot; the stick shaft flexes during the shot.

 In recent years, the aluminum stick, as well as its wooden counterpart, have largely been replaced by more advanced composite designs.
 Common building materials include fiberglass and carbon fiber.
 Composite sticks generally weigh less than their aluminum forebears, and they can be manufactured with more consistent (and varied) physical properties than their wooden counterparts.
 They are, however, considerably more expensive than wooden sticks, and are not as durable as the older aluminum sticks.